 Bad things come from recorded statements almost always because a client was trying to be a good person.
 They think they are in the good hands of some good neighbor insurance company.
 Injured people don’t realize what they are doing to themselves in these statements.
 That is in part because they don’t understand what the insurance company wants to do to them.

 Most people start off thinking that just being fair and honest will carry the day.
+That is one of many common mistakes we see.
 But they make assumptions about facts they do not know and often make unfortunate misstatements.
 As part of an ordinary definition of fairness people think that by talking lots everything will be fine.
 It seems lots of people believe that honesty is somehow missing from the system.
 They figure if they are just honest they will be treated fairly.
 Their idea is that by being open it will cause the insurance company to “see the light.”
 And the injured person believes their claim will miraculously get settled for a fair amount.

 Recorded Statements Are Taken In An Effort To Develop Evidence Against You

 Think about the context of a recorded statement in a car accident claim.
 Usually a police report is filed.
 The insurance company has easy access to this report.
 In fact, Idaho law gives them the right to get the police report.
 They can also just as easily take notes as they talk to you.
 They do not need to record you.
 They all have computers with places to input the notes of a conversation.

 So why is a recorded statement necessary?
 Its not.